 Appearance

-This tutorial describes how you can use the PlanQK Quantum SDK to execute your Qiskit code on different quantum backends supported by PlanQK.
+This tutorial describes how you can use the Quantum SDK to execute your Qiskit code on different quantum backends supported by the platform.
 The SDK is a wrapper for Qiskit 1.0.
 Hence, it provides the same functionality and syntax as the original Qiskit SDK.

-You can use the SDK either directly from your favorite IDE or in a PlanQK service.
+You can use the SDK either directly from your favorite IDE or in a service.

-To install the PlanQK Quantum SDK you need to have Python 3.11 or higher installed.
-The package is released on PyPI and can be installed via pip
+To install the Quantum SDK you need to have Python 3.11 or higher installed.
+The package is released on PyPI and can be installed via pip:

 bash

-To access the quantum backends from your Qiskit code you need to have a valid PlanQK account and a quantum access token.
-This token is used to authenticate your requests to the PlanQK platform and to track the usage costs of your quantum executions.
+To access the quantum backends from your Qiskit code you need to have a valid Kipu Quantum Hub account and a quantum access token.
+This token is used to authenticate your requests to the platform and to track the usage costs of your quantum executions.

-Log in to PlanQK and copy your personal access token to the clipboard.
+Log in to Kipu Quantum Hub and copy your personal access token to the clipboard.
 Optionally, you may create a dedicated access token in your user settings that you can use for your Qiskit code.

 Copy your new token and store it in a safe place.